fahadyaseen0/Express-Prisma-API-Starter/Readme.md

 ## Creating a Good README

 A well-crafted README is essential for any project.
-It serves as the first point of contact for users and contributors, providing them with a clear understanding of the project’s purpose, setup instructions, and contribution guidelines.For suggestions on how to create a good README, please refer to the [Good README Guide](good-readme.md).
+It serves as the first point of contact for users and contributors, providing them with a clear understanding of the project’s purpose, setup instructions, and contribution guidelines.For suggestions on how to create a good README,
 ## Contribution

 Contributions to enhance the structure or add new features to this boilerplate are welcome.
 Here are some ways you can contribute: